nattadasu/ryuuRyuusei/PRIVACY.md

 ### Right to Opt-Out

-As Bot does not have ability to share your personal information with third parties for advertising purposes, this right applies globally.

-However, if you wish to remove access to your data using Bot, please utilize `/unregister` command and remove bot from your server.
+The right to opt-out applies globally as the Bot is not authorized to share any personal information of the User with third-party sources for advertising purposes.
+If you, as a User, desire to remove access to your data using the Bot platform, you can avail of this right by executing the `/unregister` command and proceed to remove the bot from your server.

 ### Right to Non-Discrimination

-You have the right to not be discriminated against for exercising any of your rights.
+In accordance with data protection laws, you have the right to not be discriminated against or penalized for exercising any of your rights listed in this Privacy Policy.

 ### Right to Access, Know, and Data Portability